Trax-air/swagger-tester/README.rst

 swagger-tester
 ==============

 Swagger-tester will test automatically your swagger API.
-Currently only swagger API made with connexion (https://github.com/zalando/connexion) are supported.
+Swagger API made with connexion (https://github.com/zalando/connexion) are supported directly without running the API server.
+In the case you use connexion it will automatically run a test server from your swagger file.

-To run the test, swagger-tester will start a flask test server of your API.
-Then it will detect every path and actions of your API.
+To run the test, swagger-tester will detect every path and actions of your API.
 And for each, it will send a request and check if the response match the swagger file specification.

 Example Usage
 -------------